MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/set-metadata.md

 ---
 title: Set metadata
-description: Reference topic for set metadata, which sets the name and location of the shadow creation metadata file used to transfer shadow copies from one computer to another. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for set metadata, which sets the name and location of the shadow creation metadata file used to transfer shadow copies from one computer to another. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article